-- You earn money to help you keep your expenses under control. - You gain work experience and new skills, which improves your marketability when applying for future internships and jobs after graduation. - You expand your network of contacts and acquire references, both of which you will use for future job opportunities. - You are a more appealing job applicant to many employers Work Study eligibility gives you an edge in a competitive job market. - You can apply for summer Work Study to be used either on campus or off campus with pre-approved employers.
-It is highly advantageous to have summer FWS eligibility because most colleges in the United States do not award summer FWS.
+- You earn money to help you keep your expenses under control. - You gain work experience and new skills, which improves your marketability when applying for future internships and jobs after graduation. - You expand your network of contacts and acquire references, both of which you will use for future job opportunities. - You are a more appealing job applicant to many employers Work Study eligibility gives you an edge in a competitive job market. - You can apply for summer Work Study to be used either on campus or off campus with pre-approved employers, if funds are available.
+It is highly advantageous to have summer work study eligibility because most colleges in the United States do not award summer work study.